-We were recently invited to visit The Father Christmas Experience at Marsh Farm on the press launch day.
-Despite warning them that I’m mega busy with blog work and couldn’t commit to anything more than some social shares (ie. writing this piece), they were keen for us to attend nonetheless, which I think shows their pride in what they’ve put together.
+Back in 2017, despite warning the PR that I was mega busy with blog work and couldn’t commit to a full blog feature in return, they were keen for us to attend nonetheless, which I think shows their pride in what they’ve put together.

-Well, I have dug deep to find that time, so here’s my full review of the tour…
+In the event, I dug deep to find that time, so this is my full review of the 2017 Marsh Farm Christmas tour, and now updated for 2019.

 They were very impressive, particularly if they’re not actually actors (I don’t know either way, but some looked familiar so may work there year round?).